DevPelz/simple-voting-contract/README.md

 ## Overview

 This is a smart contract for managing voting on bids deployed on the SwissTron blockchain.
 It allows the owneer to create bids, register voters, and allow participants to cast votes.
-The contract is designed to ensure fair and secure voting processes in a Dao setting.
+The contract is designed to ensure fair and secure voting processes, this kind of voting design is mainly used by DAO's.

 ### Contract Address